lengri/pyLSD/README.md

 # Usage

-Using pyLSD is equivalent to using the Matlab version, altough some functions have been renamed to improve user understanding.
+Using pyLSD is equivalent to using the Matlab version, altough some functions have been renamed to improve readibility.
 The main function to calculate scaling factors is `apply_LSD_scaling_routine()`.
 It takes a __a single sample point__ as an input, this means that it has to be used in a loop when calculating scaling factors for different pixels in a basin.